WIPACrepo/file_catalog/README.md

 * `mongo_id`

-  The if that the mongodb generates.
+  The id that the mongodb generates.

 * `uid`